SeaQL/seaql.github.io/SeaORM/blog/2021-11-19-whats-new-in-0.4.0.md

 ## Supports RETURNING Clause on PostgreSQL

-[[#292](https://github.com/SeaQL/sea-orm/pull/292)] When performing insert or update operation on `ActiveModel` against PostgreSQL, RETURNING clause will be used to avoid the excessive querying of inserted or updated model from the database.
+[[#292](https://github.com/SeaQL/sea-orm/pull/292)] When performing insert or update operation on `ActiveModel` against PostgreSQL, RETURNING clause will be used to avoid excessive querying of inserted or updated model from the database.

 ```rust
 // For PostgreSQL